Saturday, December 22, 2012

 In spite of Peter's valiant efforts, the Colonists were forced to retreat.
 In doing so, Francisco saved his commanding officer from certain death.
 The Colonel never forgot the act and willed a 1,000 acre tract of land to Peter.
 Francisco, however, felt that he should humbly decline since he was not a blood relative.
 He also, on two other occasions, turned down an officer's commission saying that he lacked the education for the job.
 Although Francisco did not advance in rank, he would do so in fame.

 He was later overheard by General Washington that his sword was too light to handle.
-The General then ordered a magnificent 5 foot long excalibre made for Peter which no man except he could weild with one hand.
+The General then ordered a magnificent 5 foot long excalibre made for Peter which no man except he could wield with one hand.
 The sword would later become as legendary as Peter after his next daring campaign.

 On March 15, 1781 at the Battle of Guilford Courthouse, in North Carolina, the giant Francisco rode upon horseback armed with the 5 foot sword.
 Almost immediately, a British soldier caught him by surprise and drove a bayonet right through his right thigh into the horse.
 Undaunted, Francisco extricated himself from his attacker whereupon he immediately lashed out with the excalibre.Enraged, he proceed to cut down 11 of the Queen's Guards like a one man regiment.
 Bloodied and exhausted, Francisco was left for dead.
 However a soldier by the name of Robinson found Peter and took him to safety.
 He recovered from his wounds and was off to battle as soon as he was able.

-Another of Peter's exploits of brawn and bravery occured during Washington's crossing of the Delaware River on Christmas Eve. at Trenton to surprise the Hessian Soldiers.Unfortunately for the General there were not enough boats for all his men to cross on and Washington's plan came to a halt.
+Another of Peter's exploits of brawn and bravery occurred during Washington's crossing of the Delaware River on Christmas Eve. at Trenton to surprise the Hessian Soldiers.Unfortunately for the General there were not enough boats for all his men to cross on and Washington's plan came to a halt.
 A farm boy informed the General that there was a flat boat hidden one mile away in tall grasses.
 Francisco traveled a full mile with the boy and found the boat just as he had said.
 Peter carried the boat by overturning it and letting it rest upon his head and outstretched hands.
 He then singlehandedly carried the 900lb. vessel a mile back to the sight of the crossing.
 This enabled all of Washington's men to make the famous trek.

 By now, every campfire in the Continental Army made mention of this prodigious warrior in the war for freedom.